MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-secure-baseline.md

 Before you begin, make sure that the following prerequisites are completed:

 - You have access to an Azure Stack HCI, version 23H2 system that is deployed, registered, and connected to Azure.
-- If viewing settings via the Azure portal, you would need to satisfy these extra prerequisites:
+- If viewing settings via the Azure portal, make sure to satisfy these extra prerequisites:
   - You have applied the Microsoft Cloud Security Benchmark (MCSB) initiative.
 See [Apply Microsoft Cloud Security Benchmark initiative](#apply-microsoft-cloud-security-benchmark-initiative).
   - You have at least **Owner** or **Contributor** roles in your Azure subscription to apply MCSB.